mmkay/ais-exporter/demo/README.md

 password - foobar
 ```

-Once logged in you should be able to view the ais-exporter dashboard.
+Once logged in you should be able to view the aisexporter dashboard.
 You
 may need to click the dashboard selector dropdown ``Home`` to select the
-ais-exporter dashboard.
+aisexporter dashboard.

   > Recent versions of Grafana added the concept of provisioning which assists
   > with the process of automatically adding Datasources and Dashboards.
 The